sperezacuna/schneider-challenge-r1/README.md

 As we were curious about why the label distribution differs significantly for the last 20% of the 2022 year, we opted to display the distribution of monthly surplus using the processed and labeled data.
 It becomes evident that the country who has the maximum surplus is a seasonal phenomenon.
 Consequently, relying on only 10 months for training and 2 for testing is not an optimal approach.
 Achieving more precision would necessitate several years of data.
 Unfortunately, adhering to the rules prevented us from pursuing this avenue.
 ![Surplus Month STD](doc/monthly_surplus_std.png)

-In any case and despite this, the model results (measured as the accuracy) casn be summarized as follows.
+In any case and despite this, the model results (measured as the accuracy) can be summarized as follows.
 Datapoints given for several threasholds of window size and LSTM units:

 |          | ws=7 | ws=14 | ws=30 | ws=90 | ws=120 |
 |----------|------|-------|-------|-------|--------|